jayeshmirani/Sudoku_Generator_and_Solver/README.md

 # Sudoku_Generator_and_Solver
+Built a text based Sudoku game which consists of:

-A text based Sudoku game which can generate and solve random Sudoku puzzles
+- A Sudoku Generator which can generate random Sudoku puzzles.

+- A Sudoku Solver which can solve a given Sudoku puzzle.